Steve Blackman: Early storylines (1997-2000)

+At Survivor Series in November 1999, Blackman teamed with Gangrel, Mark Henry, and Val Venis to defeat British Bulldog and the Mean Street Posse in a Survivor Series match.
+Later that month, he formed a short-lived tag team with Kurt Angle.
+After Blackman and Angle lost a tag team match to the Dudley Boyz, Angle attached Blackman, leading to a bout at Armageddon in December 1999 where Angle defeated Blackman.

-Blackman and Al Snow then formed a tag team that was known unofficially as Head Cheese, as Snow made Blackman wear a cheesehead hat to complement the mannequin head that Snow carried to the ring, turning face.
+In January 2000, Blackman and Al Snow then formed a tag team that was known unofficially as Head Cheese, as Snow made Blackman wear a cheesehead hat to complement the mannequin head that Snow carried to the ring, turning face.
 Blackman had a reputation for being very serious and not displaying emotion, so the two put on comedy duo skits with Blackman as the straight man.
 Many of the skits involved Snow's attempts to come up with a gimmick for their team.
 In one backstage scene, Snow proposed that the duo develop a TV show wherein they travel through time and solve mysteries.
 In that same skit Snow proposed Blackman dress up like Dracula as he already "Had the personality of a dead guy".
 Another memorable sketch involved Snow scheduling an unsuspecting Blackman to perform stand-up comedy at a nursing home, with humorously disastrous results.
 Head Cheese had one opportunity to become the WWF World Tag Team Champions when they took on the New Age Outlaws, however, the match ended in a no contest due to the interference from the debuting Radicalz.
 Head Cheese also appeared on WrestleMania 2000 losing to T & A (Test and Albert).